Lucifer1406/JS-Assesment/Readme.md

   console.log("Minted \t" + name);
 }

-// create a "loop" that will go through an "array" of NFT's
-// and print their metadata with console.log() function listNFTs() {
+function listNFTs() {
   for (let i = 0; i < NFTs.length; i++) {
     console.log("\nID: \t\t" + (i + 1));